10 Things the Unnatural Links Penalty Taught me About Google and SEO

 I only “built” natural links ever since.
 Still we got the unnatural links penalty.

 At first I thought it was a mistake but after diving deeper and deeper into the legacy backlinks of years I had to re-evaluate my convictions.

 3. Forget “innocent until proven guilty” on Google

 When it comes to search the market dominant Google is judge, jury and executioner in one person, or rather in one entity, you won’t even get in touch with a person.
-Only high profile international brands can get a reply from Matt Cutts.
+Only high profile international brands can get a reply from an actual Google exec.

 You get the penalty first and then you may try to prove your innocence.

 Unlike the witch hunts of the middle ages where the heretics affected at least theoretically had the chance to prove their innocence before they got burned on Google you get penalized on suspicion of breaking the rules.

 No proof will be presented.
 Additionally you don’t even know what the rules are, you can only guess.
 You are in the dark.
 It’s a lot like the prison in Guantanamo Bay.
 You never know how long the penalty will last.

 4. Talking to the anonymous confessional feels bad

 The only way to get your unnatural links or other penalty removed is the so called reconsideration request.
 It’s basically a Web form you send to an anonymous entity.